webaverse/totum/README.md

 - Totum works permissionlessly on existing tokens.
 Connect MetaMask, have inventory.
 - Totum is pure open source web tech (as the web3 verse should be)
 - Totum is moddable; make your metaverse look and work the way you want
 - Totum integrates into game engines, which provide the game.
-We intergrated it into Webaverse.
 - Totum works with 2D ($1K jpg) and 3D ($15K fbx) assets.
-Our team has an NFT budget for testing.
 - Token description language (.metaversefile) to declare how tokens should be presented.
 Sword?
 Wearable loot?
 Pet is aggro?
 Think CSS/JSON for the metaverse.
 - RPG-style stats for each item, which have fun gameplay effects in the MMO
 - Totum accepts PRs to improve the resolution of the metaverse